techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

 You can check if the `media` folder of your project contain the uploaded file and you can access your uploaded file from your browser by using appending the path retruned from in the response to the URL of your server i.e  `http://127.0.0.1:8000/media/925364568cc67bfb7978b8cc65f40125_OEn02GO` in our example.

-## Enabling CORS
+## Enabling CORS in Django 3

-Since we are going to access our django API from the Angular frontend that will be served from the `127.0.0.1:4200` address we need to enable CORS in our django backend.
+Since we are going to access our django 3 REST API server from the Angular 10 frontend via `HttpClient` address we need to enable CORS in our django 3 backend.
 In your terminal run the following command to install `django-cors-headers`:

 ```bash
 $ pip install django-cors-headers